csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 7

-**Figure 4.14** The reachable portion of the belief-state space for the deterministic, sensor- less vacuum world.
+**Figure 4.14** The reachable portion of the belief-state space for the deterministic, sensorless vacuum world.
 Each shaded box corresponds to a single belief state.
 At any given point, the agent is in a particular belief state but does not know which physical state it is in.
 The initial belief state (complete ignorance) is the top center box.
 Actions are represented by labeled links.
 Self-loops are omitted for clarity.

 _inside_ the belief states and develop **incremental belief-state search** algorithms that build up INCREMENTAL BELIEF-STATE SEARCH